-PPC (Pay Per Click), if implemented correctly, can be a significant traffic and case driver for Law Firms.
+PPC (pay-per-click), if implemented correctly, can be a significant traffic and case driver for law firms.
 Google Ads, with all of their components (Search Network, Display Network, YouTube), are usually the gold standard for attorneys that want to stand out.
 Google knows that demand is there and is constantly testing out and trying new services and features.

-In multiple previous articles, we’ve concentrated on PPC for Law Firms.
+In multiple previous articles, we’ve concentrated on PPC for law firms.
 From why Google Ads in Spanish are the top option for law firms to the importance of attorney Local Ads & LSAs for specialized case studies or particular practice areas, including Personal Injury, Workers Compensation, Immigration, and Bankruptcy.
 That being said, we know it’s essential that we keep our eyes open and remain on the lookout for new features that can improve results and yield better ROI.
-In this article, we’re exploring those new features and how you can use them to strengthen your Your Firm’s PPC campaigns.
+In this article, we’re exploring some of these new features and how you can use them to strengthen your your law firm’s PPC campaigns.

 - What’s new?

 - The Display Network and YouTube Ads

 We are strong supporters of both the Display Network and YouTube Ads as complementary strategies for law firms that want to increase their caseload and build brand awareness.
 We’ve gone over the complete strategy guides in separate articles.
-Still, today we’ll be looking at what’s new, and the update here is worth mentioning as Google has introduced a “pay for conversions” option in the strategy.
+Today we’ll be looking at what’s new, and the update here is worth mentioning as Google has introduced a “pay for conversions” option in the strategy.
 Both the display network and YouTube are most commonly used for brand awareness, but in an effort to change this perception, Google has introduced CPA (Cost Per Acquisition) targeting.
-That practically means that the AI will find the most relevant placements for your ads, making them more likely to convert.
-Sounds like a win/win situation?
+Practically, this means that the AI will find the most relevant placements for your ads, making them more likely to convert.
+Sounds like a win/win situation, no?
 It does, but please keep in mind that you’ll be aiming for quality and not necessarily quantity.
 All you have to do is log in to your Google Ads account, select “conversions” as the focus, and set your desired CPA.
 Everything else works the same.